-What To Drink During The Democratic Debate Based On Your Candidate
+What To Drink At The Democratic Debate By Candidate

 Although the Republican race for a presidential nominee has totally dominated the news cycle over the past few months, thanks mostly to Donald Trump, the Democratic presidential candidates are front and center tonight in their first debate.

 After the first two Republican debates, I think we’re all on the same page: It’s quite difficult to get through watching a debate without drinking.

 Before you set up the rules for your watch-party drinking game, though, you’ll need to decide on your cocktails for the evening.

 We’re here to help make that decision for you.

 Hillary Clinton, Bernie Sanders, Martin O’Malley, Jim Webb and Lincoln Chafee will be onstage tonight.
 This is what you should drink based on who you’re rooting for:

 If you’re rooting for Hillary, drink an Americano.